osquery/foundation/docs/office-hours/20200721_meeting_notes.md

 ### 'swappable' event publisher, for example OpenBSM with EndpointSecurity

-Sharvil has a PoC for both swappable, and seperate tables
+Sharvil has a PoC for both swappable, and separate tables

 There is probably value in this kind of swappability.
 But we'd need a pretty clean abstraction for it